artemfm1/Graze/README.md

 - Render data on page
 - Allow user to make posts
 - Allow users to like a post and keep track
-- Remove posts with too many dislikes

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

 - Allow users to filter posts by location
--Incorporate outside API
+- Incorporate outside API
+- Remove posts with too many dislikes
+- highlight posts with lots of likes
+- filter reviews and allow users to add to existing reviews

 ## Project Schedule